 The shark BLL fishery has relatively low observed bycatch rates.
-Historically, finfish bycatch has averaged approximately 6.4 percent in the Gulf of Mexico region and 2.3 percent in the Atlantic region for the BLL fishery.
+Historically, finfish bycatch has averaged approximately five percent in the BLL fishery.
 Observed protected species bycatch (sea turtles) has typically been much lower, less than 0.01 percent of the total observed catch.
-See Section 3.4.1.2 for more information.
+See Section 3.4.3.3 for more information.
 Disposition of discards is recorded by observers and can be used to estimate discard mortality.